Tools

 Skill integration

-When used through the scan-secrets skill, Poltergeist's JSON output feeds into AI context assessment.
+When used through the ghost-scan-secrets skill, Poltergeist's JSON output feeds into AI context assessment.
 The skill parses matches into candidates, assesses each one (real vs. placeholder, hardcoded vs. environment variable, production vs. test), and writes confirmed findings with severity assessments and remediation guidance.
 See Secret scanning for details.